The Localization Method Applied to $k$-Elongated Plane Partitions and Divisibility by 5: Algebra Structure

-with each component taken modulo 5.
+We now define the critical mapping $\Omega$ which we discussed in Section \ref{historysectionetc}.
+Let with each component taken modulo 5.
 Of course, the index $m$ used in the domain of $\Omega$ can begin with any integer we want.
-We begin with $m=2$ because it is convenient when we build the following associated function spaces.
-We denote $s(m)$ as an arbitrary integer-valued function which is \textit{discrete}, i.e., with finite support.
+We begin with $m=2$ because it is convenient when we build the associated function spaces defined below.